We are Back! This Saturday and Sunday (May 2nd and May 3rd!)

 - Thomas Cronin, AA-powered portables

-- Steve Stroh, Amateur Radio Packet Radio circa 1985
+- Steve Stroh, Demonstration of Ham Radio Packet Radio TNCs

 - Jason Howe, VAX-Nation!